MicrosoftDocs/Devices-docs/surface/surface-arm-faq.md

 ## Is App Assure just for Microsoft software?

-No. App Assure also assists with custom line-of-business apps, third-party software, and addressing issues with Microsoft 365 Apps macros and add-ins.
+No. App Assure also assists with custom line-of-business apps, non-Microsoft software, and addressing issues with Microsoft 365 Apps macros and add-ins.

 ## Windows 11 Arm devices